Obituary of Georgia L. Frink

 Georgia and Dale eventually moved from Denver CO to Tucson AZ, where after 36 years of marriage Dale passed away in 2006.
 Golf was still played, bowling was still an important part of her life, and a focus remained on family and friends.
 She lived a full and active life, and we will miss her dearly.

 Georgia was predeceased by her son, Myron Joe (Cathy) Bird.
 She is survived by her children Don (Kathleen) Bird, Deanna (Gary) Wise and Laura (Mike Gabrielson) Bird, her brother Edgar Joe (Phyllis) Warner, and many truly brilliant and amazing grandchildren, great-grandchildren, great-great-grandchildren, nieces, nephews, and dear friends.

 A graveside service will be held at 1 p.m. on Monday, October 22, 2018 at Grandview Cemetery in Fort Collins CO, and will be followed by a Celebration of Life.

 A special thank you to the staff at Brookdale Senior Living East, for the wonderful experience over the past few years (“it’s like a cruise ship on land!”).
 And a heartfelt thank you of deepest appreciation to the team at Agape Hospice for their care and support.

 In lieu of flowers, please consider a donation in memory of Georgia to the Alzheimer's Association or another charity of your choice.

 Go Rockies!
 Go Broncos!

-To send flowers to the family of Georgia Frink, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Georgia Frink, please visit Tribute Store